Malaysian cuisine: Fruit

-Malaysia's tropical climate allows for fruit to be grown all year round.
-A huge variety of common and obscure fruits, either locally grown or imported are available throughout the country.
-While the vast majority of fruits grown in Malaysia naturally thrive in the tropics, a few areas in the country like Cameron Highlands or Kundasang in Sabah have a different climate zone which enables the cultivation of temperate fruits like strawberries.
-Fruit is commonly served after a meal as dessert, and fruit juices are highly sought after as drinks of choice in a climate that is hot and humid all year round.
-Pickled fruits or jeruk are popular and widely available, whether sold from street stalls or specialist shops.
+Malaysia's tropical climate allows for fruit to be grown all year.
+A wide variety of common and obscure fruits, either locally grown or imported, are available throughout the country.
+While the vast majority of fruits grown in Malaysia naturally thrive in the tropics, a few areas in the country like Cameron Highlands or Kundasang in Sabah have different climate zones which enable the cultivation of temperate fruits like strawberries.
+Fruit is commonly served after a meal as dessert, and fruit juices are sought after as drinks of choice in a climate that is hot and humid all year.
+Pickled fruits or jeruk are widely available, whether sold from street stalls or specialist shops.
 Many localities are named after native fruits, most notably Alor Setar (buah setar) and Malacca (buah melaka).